2026 State-by-State Legal Guide for Scattering Ashes (All 50 States)

 Blue Ridge Parkway (NPS Blue Ridge Parkway)

-Outer Banks (at least 3 nautical miles offshore)
+Outer Banks (3 nautical miles offshore)

 Permissions: